 Ted Mayer’s early design was used to create the design for the animated version of Tung Lashor, and there may have been an intermediate Mattel design along the way that was used for the Filmation model sheet below.
 Compared to Ted’s original design, this character lost his pointed ears and has arms and legs reminiscent of Skeletor (or at least his action figure).
 The color scheme roughly follows Ted’s drawing.

-He does appear in this Powers of Grayskull illustration.
+He appears in this Powers of Grayskull illustration.
 Unfortunately there is no date showing, but this version is a bit different from the final one.
 He has a light brown dragonfly pattern on his back, differently shaped feet, and he holds a short, straight snake staff.
-This may represent an almost-final look for the figure.

 Tung Lashor came with two accessories – a purple repaint of King Hiss’ staff, and a dragonfly crossbow weapon.
 He reuses He-Man’s trunks, but all of his other parts are newly-sculpted.
 His thin plastic tongue (which was painted in a rather venomous looking, two-tone green and yellow color) could be made to flick in and out by turning a dial on the figure’s back.